Nick Huisman, Project Manager based in Tamsweg

-Nick Huisman, a graduate biologist from the Wageningen University in The Netherlands, has joined our Wilderness Team.
-He attended the Team Meetings in Slovakia and already met most of his colleagues.
-Nick is working with us from the main office in Tamsweg in the Biosphere Reserve Lungau, Austria.
+As a graduate biologist from the Wageningen University in The Netherlands, I joined the Wilderness Team in 2017 and am working from the main office in Tamsweg in the Biosphere Reserve Lungau, Austria.

-By the end of 2016 Nick finished his Biology studies in Wageningen.
-He took almost every opportunity to study and live abroad, as a result he studied in Norway, worked in South Africa, and was an conservation intern at a bison-project in Romania.
-He received an award for the best fieldwork of 2016 from his chair group at the Wageningen University.
-During his projects Nick’s interest in ecology and nature conservation grew more and more.
-Now he is eager to start his career at the European Wilderness Society.
-Although Nick has worked a lot with larger herbivores, his interest is much wider.
-His knowledge on (marine) mammals, birds, insects and plants, make him an allrounder in the biological field and very interested in the new WILDIslands, WILDCoasts and WILDRiver wilderness categories.
+By the end of 2016 I finished my Biology studies in Wageningen.
+I took almost every opportunity to study and live abroad, as a result I studied in Norway, worked in South Africa, and was an conservation intern at a bison-project in Romania.
+I received an award for the best fieldwork of 2016 from my chair group at the Wageningen University.
+During my projects my interest in ecology and nature conservation grew more and more.
+Now I am eager to start my career at the European Wilderness Society.
+Although I has worked a lot with larger herbivores, my interest is much wider.
+My knowledge on (marine) mammals, birds, insects and plants, make him an allrounder in the biological field and very interested in the new WILDIslands, WILDCoasts and WILDRiver wilderness categories.

 The world of biology is immensely diverse.
 We are still discovering new species and places every year.
 Nature’s complexity fascinates me, and pushes me to put my efforts into the conservation of nature.

-He inherited the drive to travel from his family and has explored over 30 different countries across our planet.
-Also, he loves to spend time outside in nature, hiking in the mountains and cycling.
-During his first week in Tamsweg he already fell in love with the surrounding mountains and meadows.
+I inherited the drive to travel from my family and has explored over 30 different countries across our planet.
+Also, I love to spend time outside in nature, hiking in the mountains and cycling.
+During my first week in Tamsweg I already fell in love with the surrounding mountains and meadows.

-He will be working on our new project on wolves and sheep farmers in Central Europe.
-Besides this, Nick will work on new upcoming projects connected to WILDArts, Erasmus, Interreg an many more.
+I will be working on new upcoming projects connected to WILDArts, Erasmus, Interreg an many more.